 Lewis and Clark State Park is a fine place for a leisurely hike.
 On the trails, park visitors can see a variety of trees, shrubs, and, often, wildlife including deer, rabbits and squirrels, as well as a wide variety of bird species.

 (Swimming, boating, fishing)

 The 250 acres of Blue Lake offer a variety of water-oriented recreational opportunities.
 The beach is a fine place for sunbathing and swimming.
-Two boat ramps are available for easy lake access.
+One double boat ramp is available for easy lake access.
 No restrictions are placed on motor size.
 The lake has been eradicated for a fisheries renovation.
 Excellent fishing opportunities should be available in a few years.

 While visiting Lewis and Clark, please take the opportunity to view the full-sized reproduction of Lewis and Clark's keelboat/barge, "Best Friend," which was constructed by Butch Bouvier of L&C Replicas.
 Imagine, if you can, the expedition winding its way up the Missouri River while sailing, pulling and poling the 55-foot boat.